Staying Connected with Family Members During Deployment

 - Staying in touch is key.
 Plan in advance how you will stay in touch with family members and others.
 Phone calls, e-mails, letters, videos, audiotapes, and cards can all be part of your communication plan.

 - Discuss your plans for staying in touch with your partner before you leave.
 Include when and how frequently you would each like to be in contact, and by which means.
 Set the expectation with your children that being in touch will be a two-way street.

-- Bring a reminder of your partner and kids, such as artwork, a photo, or a personal item.
+- Bring a reminder of your partner and/or kids, such as artwork, a photo, or a personal item.
 Give them a reminder of you as well.
 Knowing you’re thinking of one another can be reassuring.